Definition, functions of hospital pharmacy, Organization structure

 8) It implements strict control on the quality of the supplies received, manufactured, and dispensed.

-9) It discusses the drug-related information with the medical staff, resident nurses, health care team, and the patients.
+9) It discusses drug-related information with the medical staff, resident nurses, health care team, and patients.

 10) It participates in minimizing the incidence of illness and improves the general health of the population.